Grow a touch of the exotic

 Feed with a tomato fertiliser every fortnight during summer.

 In larger containers, lilies can be grown on for a second season in the same pot, but refresh the top 5cm (2in) of compost and feed well.

 In milder areas, many lilies will be hardy and can be left outside, but wrap the containers in bubble wrap in colder areas.
 In very cold areas, keep containers in frost-free sheds until spring.

-Such stately spring flowers, which sadly smells like foxes, dope and cat’s wee, depending on who you listen to.
+Such stately spring flowers, which sadly smell like foxes, dope and/or cat’s wee, depending on who you listen to.

 Thanks to red lily beetles in the garden, it’s curtailed where I grow my crown imperials (fritillaries) – they eat them too.
 As I don’t want to encourage the little red perils and their excrement-covered larvae, one tip was to grow lilies and fritillaries in pots, changing the soil every winter.